 The Trial

 The trial is a randomised, parallel group, controlled trial comparing sleep behaviour intervention with standard care (no sleep behaviour intervention).
 Due to the nature of the intervention the trial is not blinded.
-Participants will be randomised with a 1:1 allocation ratio.
+Participants have been randomised with a 1:1 allocation ratio.

 This clinical trial is the major component of a programme of work on childhood epilepsy interventions and outcomes.
-Complementary work packages include the development of a core outcome measure set (CHOICE, completed); qualitative methods (ongoing); and the creation of an online behavioural sleep intervention for use in the trial (COSI, completed).
-We will now conduct a pragmatic, unblinded, randomised trial of the online behavioural sleep intervention vs standard care, to evaluate their comparative effects on sleep problems, seizures, learning and patient-centred outcomes.
-In addition, engagement via patient and public involvement (PPI) advisory panel(s) will ensure that each stage of the programme is informed by the perspectives of children with Rolandic Epilepsy and their parents.
+Complementary work packages have included the development of a core outcome measure set (CHOICE); qualitative methods; and the creation of an online behavioural sleep intervention for use in the trial (COSI).
+We have conducted a pragmatic, unblinded, randomised trial of the online behavioural sleep intervention vs standard care, to evaluate their comparative effects on sleep problems, seizures, learning and patient-centred outcomes.
+Engagement via patient and public involvement (PPI) advisory panel(s) has ensured that each stage of the programme has been informed by the perspectives of children with Epilepsy and their parents.
 An embedded economic evaluation will assess the cost-effectiveness of the sleep behaviour intervention compared to standard care, from the perspective of the National Health Service (NHS) and Person Shaped Support (PSS).
-The trial is open to sites in England, Scotland, Wales, Northern Ireland and Eire.

 What are the benefits of the trial?

-Patients recruited into the trial will receive standard NHS care during the conduct of the trial.
+Patients recruited into the trial have received standard NHS care during the conduct of the trial.
 The main potential benefit from COSI is in terms of improved sleep compared to standard treatment for both patient and carer.
 Patients may also feel benefit from a regular and rigorous follow-up schedule.
 The risks of participating in the trial are no greater than those encountered in standard care.

 Further Information: